Pedal the Prairie Bike Tour

 View on Google Maps

-Join the Forest Preserve District of Will County and Midewin National Tallgrass Prairie on an invigorating spring bike ride on the Wauponsee Glacial Trail and the beautiful Bailey Bridge Trail on the way to Midewin’s Iron Bridge.
+Join the Forest Preserve District of Will County and Midewin National Tallgrass Prairie on a bike ride to celebrate National Prairie Day.
+Travel along the Wauponsee Glacial Trail and the beautiful Bailey Bridge Trail to Midewin’s Iron Bridge.

-Bike tour participants will return to Sugar Creek Administration Center unguided and at their own pace along the same path.
-The total distance of the ride is 31.5 miles from start to finish along a multi-surface trail, not suitable for road bikes or other thin-tired bicycles.
-E-bikes will not be permitted.
+Participants will return to Sugar Creek Administration Center unguided and at their own pace along the same path.
+The total distance is 28 miles round trip.

 The ride will be on a multi-surface trail.
 Anyone who requires an auxiliary aid or service to participate in this program should call 815.727.8700, or submit a request online no later than 48 hours before the program.